ArenaBowl XIII

 Arena Bowl XIII was the 1999 edition of the Arena Football League's championship game.
-The game was played on August 21, 1999, at the Firebirds' home arena, the Times Union Center (then known as the Pepsi Arena).
+The game was played on August 21, 1999, at the Firebirds' home arena, MVP Arena (then known as the Pepsi Arena).
 The title game featured the #8 Orlando Predators and the #3 Albany Firebirds (both from the National Conference).
 The Predators were coming off their first Arena Bowl title, while the game was the Firebirds' first appearance in 10 seasons.

 Game summary

-In the first quarter, the Firebirds took flight first with QB Mike Pawlawski completing a 12-yard TD pass to WR–DB Eddie Brown.
+In the first quarter, the Firebirds took flight first with QB Mike Pawlawski completing a 12-yard TD pass to OS Eddie Brown.
 The Predators responded with QB Connell Maynor completing a 22-yard TD pass to WR–DB Barry Wagner.
 Albany would reply with a 1-yard TD run by FB/LB Jon Krick.
 Orlando bounced back with Maynor completing a 37-yard TD pass to WR–LB Ty Law.
 The Firebirds answered again with Pawlawski completing a 2-yard TD pass to WR–DB Van Johnson.

 In the second quarter, the Predators came back to tie with Maynor and Wagner hooking up with each other again on a 22-yard TD pass.
 Albany took over for the rest of the quarter with Pawlawski completing a 6-yard TD pass to WR/LB Greg Hopkins, along with hooking up with Brown again on a 29-yard TD pass.
 Kicker Don Silvertri helped the Firebirds wrap up the half with an 18-yard field goal.

 In the third quarter, Orlando began to come back as Maynor hooked up with OS Elliot Jackson on a 33-yard TD pass and a 34-yard TD pass.

 In the fourth quarter, Albany replied with Pawlawski and Brown hooking up with each other on a 14-yard TD pass.
 The Predators kept pace with a 4-yard TD run by FB/LB Tommy Dorsey, with Maynor running into the endzone for the two-point conversion.
 The Firebirds responded with Pawlawski and Brown hooking up with each other once again on a 5-yard TD pass.
 Orlando immediately responded with Maynor and Jackson hooking up with each other on a 39-yard TD pass, yet the PAT failed.
 Albany wrapped up the game with Pawlawski completing a 6-yard TD pass to Krick.

 With a 59-48 win, the Firebirds ended up with a red-hot Arena Bowl championship title.
 After the final whistle, the home town fans rush the field.
 Fans could be heard chanting “We’re #1 “ “Arena Bowl” and “Toe Tap” during the wild celebration.